thatliuser/hackdavis.2023/README.md

 # Drowsy
 ---
-Drowsy is a unique project that combines a webpage and a mobile app to address the common problem of sleep deprivation among university students.
+Drowsy is a unique project that combines a webpage to address the common problem of sleep deprivation among university students.
 Its primary goal is to motivate students to prioritize their sleep and establish healthier sleep habits.
 By using a gamified approach, Drowsy encourages users to achieve consistent and sufficient sleep durations.
 ---
 ## Key Features
 - Sleep Tracking: Drowsy integrates with various sleep tracking devices or allows manual input of sleep data to keep track of users' sleep patterns.